The Protection of Trees: A Step-by-Step Guide to Understanding the status of protected trees

 What happens if I conduct work on a protected tree without permission?

-If you work on a tree that is protected without the proper permits, you could be facing substantial fines and even imprisonment.
+If you carry out work on a protected tree without the proper permits, you could be facing substantial fines and even imprisonment.

-Can I appeal a TPO Or preservation or TPO?
+Can I contest a TPO or preservation order?

-Can I take down a protected tree?
+Can I remove a protected tree?

 Conclusion